Original Paintings for Sale. Cross Stitch kits, charts, designs and leaflets

 This is similar to long-armed cross stitch but only two horizontal stitches in height.
 It is worked in rows with the crosses alternating direction in each row.
 Also known as greek stitch.

 This is similar to long-armed cross stitch but only two horizontal stitches in height.
 It is worked in rows with the crosses alternating direction in each row.
-Also known as greek cross stitch.
+Also known as Greek cross stitch.

 Work two rows of stem stitch up to half an inch apart.
 Then work small blocks of three stitches each horizontally through the centre spacing them as far apart as the distance between the rows of stem stitch.
 Then using a blunt (tapestry) needle slide through the blocks as shown.
 Leave the thread loose so that it curves.
 Finally work a french knot in the centre of each circle.